Learning a Single Near-hover Position Controller for Vastly Different Quadcopters: Learning an Adaptive Drone Controller

 \subsection{Base Policy}

-We learn the base policy $\pi$ in simulation using model-free RL.
-The base policy takes the current state $x_t$ and the intrinsics vector $z_t$, which is a compressed version of the environment parameters $e_t$ containing drone parameters, payload, etc. We use the network $\mu$ to compress $e_t$ to $z_t$.
+We learn the base policy $\pi$ in simulation using model-free Reinforcement Learning (RL).
+During training, the base policy takes the current state $x_t$ and the ground-truth intrinsics vector $z_t$ to output control commands $a_t$.
+We use the environmental factor encoder $\mu$ to compress $e_t$ to $z_t$.
 This gives us:

-We implement $\mu$ and $\pi$ as MLPs and jointly train the base policy $\pi$ and the environmental factor encoder $\mu$ end to end using model-free reinforcement learning.
+We implement $\mu$ and $\pi$ as Multi-layer perceptrons (MLP) and jointly train the base policy $\pi$ and the environmental factor encoder $\mu$ end-to-end using model-free RL.
 RL maximizes the following expected return of the policy $\pi$:

 where $\tau = \{(x_0, a_0, r_0), (x_1, a_1, r_1) . . .\}$ is the trajectory of the agent when executing the policy $\pi$, and $p(\tau|\pi)$ represents the likelihood of the trajectory under $\pi$.